Fireside

 be obtained

-by mere human effeort; aka, "works"...
+by mere human effort; aka, "works"... or political appointment.

 What a blow such a translation must have

-dealt imperial
+James' dealt imperial designs!
+A

 "sovereign personal God" kind of theology

-established by the church in order to improve one's standing before
+encouraged by the church in order to improve one's standing before

 certainly threatened existing political and religious systems which